pyg-team/pytorch_geometric/README.md

 Head over to our [documentation](http://rusty1s.github.io/pytorch_geometric) to find out more about installation, data handling, creation of datasets and a full list of implemented methods, transforms, and datasets.
 For a quick start, check out our provided [examples](https://github.com/rusty1s/pytorch_geometric/tree/master/examples) in the `examples/` directory.

-We are currently in our first alpha release and work on completing [documentation](http://rusty1s.github.io/pytorch_geometric).
+We are currently in our first major release.
 If you notice anything unexpected, please open an [issue](https://github.com/rusty1s/pytorch_geometric/issues) and let us know.
 If you are missing a specific method, feel free to open a [feature request](https://github.com/rusty1s/pytorch_geometric/issues).
 We are constantly encouraged to make PyTorch Geometric even better.